valiants/solidus_graphql/README.md

 Supported [solidus](https://github.com/solidusio/solidus) version 2.5.0

 ## Summary
 This gem is built so that we can build an [Apollo](https://www.apollographql.com/client/) based React storefront.
 For now it only supports unauthenticated read-only queries.
 Various core types will be added as the storefront is developed.
+I'm not familiar with the internal of solidus yet so any suggestion is very welcomed!

 ## TODO
+* [ ] TaxonType
 * [ ] ProductType
 * [ ] VariantType
 * [ ] ClassificationType
-* [ ] TaxonType

-The following features require authorization
+The following features require authentication

 * [ ] Authorization
 * [ ] UserType
+* [ ] OrderType
-* [ ] Order Mutation
+* [ ] Order Mutations

 ## Installation